Azure/azure-sdk-for-net/sdk/cdn/Azure.ResourceManager.Cdn/samples/Sample1_ManagingOriginGroups.md

 // First we need to get the origin group container from the specific endpoint Profile profile = await resourceGroup.GetProfiles().GetAsync("myProfile");
 Endpoint endpoint = await profile.GetEndpoints().GetAsync("myEndpoint");
-OriginGroupContainer originGroupContainer = endpoint.GetOriginGroups();
+OriginGroupCollection originGroupCollection = endpoint.GetOriginGroups();
-// Now we can get the origin group with GetAsync() OriginGroup originGroup = await originGroupContainer.GetAsync("myOriginGroup");
+// Now we can get the origin group with GetAsync() OriginGroup originGroup = await originGroupCollection.GetAsync("myOriginGroup");
 // With UpdateAsync(), we can update the origin group OriginGroupUpdateParameters input = new OriginGroupUpdateParameters() {